webpack/webpack.js.org/src/content/guides/production.md

 ## Setup

-The goals of _development_ and _production_ build differ greatly.
+The goals of _development_ and _production_ builds differ greatly.
 In _development_, we want strong source mapping and a localhost server with live reloading or hot module replacement.
 In _production_, our goals shift to a focus on minified bundles, lighter weight source maps, and optimized assets to improve load time.
 With this logical separation at hand, we typically recommend writing __separate webpack configurations__ for each environment.

 While we will separate the _production_ and _development_ specific bits out, note that we'll still maintain a "common" configuration to keep things DRY.
 In order to merge these configurations together, we'll use a utility called [`webpack-merge`](https://github.com/survivejs/webpack-merge).
 With the "common" configuration in place, we won't have to duplicate code within the environment-specific configurations.